a740g/QB64-MOD-Player/README.md

 ## Goals

-- No dependency on 3rd party libraries - OK
+- No dependency on third party libraries - OK
 - No OS specific code in the Loader, Player & Mixer - OK
 - Support all MOD types (1 - 99 channels, 31 samples etc.) - OK
-- Support all effects - WIP
+- Support all MOD effects - WIP (2 remaining; E3 & EF)
 - Easy plug-&-play API - OK
-- Play all the test MODs in the repository correctly - WIP
+- Play all the test MODs in the repository correctly - WIP (dope.mod sounds awful I think XD)
-- Survive ode2ptk.mod & black_queen.mod - WIP
+- Survive ode2ptk.mod & black_queen.mod - OK
+- Include a demo player to show how to use the library - OK

 ## Bibliography